 For schools not listed in the Transfer Guide, visit Transferology.

-In addition, an adviser would be happy to analyze your transcript and send you a report of what transfers.
+If you have a PDF of your transcript available or are a current or former U of M student, an adviser would be happy to review your transcript and send you a report of what transfers.

 Students can apply to the program after completing some college credits (at least 30 for “premajor” and 45 for “major" status).
 These count toward your 120 credit total.